 The Sonos Move went on sale on September 24, 2019 costing $399 / £399 / AU$649.

-That’s pricey for a portable speaker – but this isn’t your average Bluetooth boombox, making it difficult to place alongside any direct competition.
-Few portable speakers, even those with smart assistants built-in, have as rich a feature-list as the Sonos Move, so that higher price tag is more easily justified.
+Of course, that’s pricey for a portable speaker – but this isn’t your average Bluetooth boombox, making it difficult to place alongside any direct competition.
+Few portable speakers, even those with smart assistants built-in, have as rich a feature list as the Sonos Move, so that higher price tag is more easily justified.